swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     find . -type f -exec grep Income {} \;

-This command finds every file within and below the current directory, and then searches each file for a line which contains the word "Volume".
+This command finds every file within and below the current directory, and then searches each file for a line which contains the word "Income".
 How does it do this?
 The `-exec` argument allow `find` to run to the program `grep`, multiple times, such that each file name is inserted whenever the `{}` occurs (as an argument to `grep`.
 The trailing `\;` is used to terminate the